Opentrons/opentrons/api/docs/v2/parameters/style.rst

 Parameter Style Guide
 *********************

-Defining parameters creates an important part of the user experience for the technicians who run your protocols.
-They rely on your parameter names and descriptions being clear, consistent, and ultimately easy to use.
+It's important to write clear names and descriptions when you :ref:`define parameters <defining-rtp>` in your protocols.
+Clarity improves the user experience for the technicians who run your protocols.
+They rely on your parameter names and descriptions to understand how the robot will function when running your protocol.

-Adopting the advice of this guide also makes your protocols more consistent with those in the `Opentrons Protocol Library <https://library.opentrons.com>`_, which can help others access and replicate your science.
+Adopting the advice of this guide will help make your protocols clear, consistent, and ultimately easy to use.
+It also aligns them with protocols in the `Opentrons Protocol Library <https://library.opentrons.com>`_, which can help others access and replicate your science.

 General Guidance
 ================